akhiladatta/Shell.ai-hackathon/README.md

 # Shell.ai-hackathon.<br />
-Solar Power Prediction Challenge.<br />
-Its basically a Time Series Forecasting Challenge.<br />
+It is a Solar Power Prediction Challenge, which can be considered as a Time Series Forecasting Problem.<br />
 I  Secured a Global rank of 8, which corresponds to Top 0.5% in the Shell.ai Hackathon for Sustainable and Affordable Energy 2021.<br />